Labor and Economic Opportunity

 Jeff earned his BA in Public Policy and Secondary Education from Michigan State University and MBA from Georgetown University.

-Stephanie Beckhorn has nearly 20 years of experience in workforce and economic development and serves as director of the Workforce Development.
-As the director of the Workforce Development Agency, Beckhorn works directly with federal, state and local level partners to effectively implement key workforce and education programs, including the Workforce Innovation and Opportunity Act, Adult Education, the Trade Act, Jobs for Veterans, Migrant and Seasonal Farmworkers, Temporary Assistance for Needy Families, Gaining Early Awareness and Readiness for Undergraduate Programs (GEAR UP), King-Chavez-Parks (KCP), Perkins, Going PRO Talent Fund and the Michigan Advanced Technician Training (MAT2).
+Stephanie Beckhorn has nearly 20 years of experience in workforce and economic development and serves as deputy director of Employment and Training.
+As deputy director, Beckhorn works directly with federal, state and local level partners to effectively implement key workforce and education programs, including the Workforce Innovation and Opportunity Act, Adult Education, the Trade Act, Jobs for Veterans, Migrant and Seasonal Farmworkers, Temporary Assistance for Needy Families, Gaining Early Awareness and Readiness for Undergraduate Programs (GEAR UP), King-Chavez-Parks (KCP), Perkins, Going PRO Talent Fund and the Michigan Advanced Technician Training (MAT2).
 Beckhorn develops policies that align with, and support, the state’s key workforce development strategies.
 She actively engages internal and external stakeholders to ensure that policy and service delivery effectively address customer needs.

 Through her work at the Workforce Development Agency, Beckhorn is responsible for the creation and implementation of the Agency’s Unified Workforce State Plan.
 She developed and implemented Michigan’s federally recognized incumbent worker layoff aversion strategy and is a member of the employer-led Governor’s Talent Investment Board.
 She approaches projects in an inclusive manner and seeks solutions that are effective and replicable.